Leader of the Labour Party (Netherlands)

-The Leader of the Labour Party is the most senior politician within the Labour Party (Partij van de Arbeid, PvdA) in the Netherlands.
+The Leader of the Labour Party was the most senior politician within the Labour Party (Partij van de Arbeid, PvdA) in the Netherlands.

-The leaders outwardly act as the 'figurehead' and the main representative of the party.
-Within the party, they must ensure political consensus.
-At election time the leader is always the lead candidate of the party list.
-Outside election time the leader can serve as the Leader of the Opposition.
-In the Labour Party the party leader is often the parliamentary leader in the House of Representatives.
+The leaders outwardly acted as the 'figurehead' and the main representative of the party.
+Within the party, they were responsible for ensuring political consensus.
+At election time, the leader was always the lead candidate of the party list.
+Outside election time the leader could serve as the Leader of the Opposition.
+In the Labour Party the party leader was often also the parliamentary leader in the House of Representatives.
 Some leaders became a minister in the cabinet.

 Joop den Uyl and Anne Vondeling on 11 November 1966.

 Joop den Uyl and Wim Kok on 3 June 1986.

 Job Cohen and Lodewijk Asscher on 3 February 2010.

 Lilianne Ploumen, Wouter Bos, Wim Kok and Job Cohen on 1 May 2011.

 Diederik Samsom and Job Cohen on 21 March 2012.

 Attje Kuiken and Lodewijk Asscher on 11 June 2022.